×

 Growing in Faith.
 Together.

 Beyond being a house of formation, the First Studies community at Loyola also includes members who are not in the First Studies program or on the formation staff.
-These spiritual elders and brothers enrich daily life through their witness to living the Jesuit life well and sharing their individual stories.
+These spiritual elders and brothers enrich daily life through their witness to living Jesuit life well and sharing their individual stories.

 Growing in Faith.
 Together.

 Beyond being a house of formation, the First Studies community at Loyola also includes members who are not in the First Studies program or on the formation staff.
-These spiritual elders and brothers enrich daily life through their witness to living the Jesuit life well and sharing their individual stories.
+These spiritual elders and brothers enrich daily life through their witness to living Jesuit life well and sharing their individual stories.